Auckland New Zealand

 - Bay of Islands — 4 hours by car

 Being on the northern end of New Zealand, Auckland tends to be warmer than the mountainous southern Alps around Queenstown.
-Cloudy skies and rain are common, though not nearly as common as on the West Coast of the South Island, or at Milford Sound.
+Cloudy skies and rain are common, though not nearly as common as on the South Island’s West Coast or Milford Sound.
 Plus, the rain definitely does not ruin a day in Auckland.
 Remember that all of New Zealand, Auckland included, is known for its micro-climates.
-That means that while it is raining downtown, the islands offshore may be dry or vice versa.
-Plus, weather patterns shift quickly, so it could be dry anywhere in the city within a couple of hours.
+That means that while it is raining downtown, the islands offshore may be dry or vice versa; plus, weather patterns shift quickly, so it can be dry anywhere in the city within a couple of hours.